luisthedragon/conquer_island_deployed/README.md

 The effect also applies to adjacent tiles.<br>
 This game was inspired by the [Lights out](https://en.wikipedia.org/wiki/Lights_Out_(game)) game

-This repository is a static build that was made with the purpose of being uploaded directly to Netlify.
+This repository is a static build made with the purpose of facilitating deployments to Netlify by making them only when needed.

 The source code can be found [here](https://github.com/luisthedragon/conquer_island)